 Chopped fresh parsley

-5. Combine broth, vegetable juice and Worcestershire and stir into skillet, scraping up bits from the bottom.
+- Combine broth, vegetable juice and Worcestershire and stir into skillet, scraping up bits from the bottom.
 Bring to a simmer over medium-high heat and cook until thick, 2-3 minutes.
 Pour broth mixture over beef in slow cooker.
 Cover slow cooker and cook until the beef is fork-tender on high setting 3-4 hours, or low setting 6-7 hours.
-Discard bay leave.
+Discard bay leaf.